ferrocene/ferrocene/src/expressions.rst

 the :t:`operand`, or the :t:`dereference` of the :t:`operand`.

 :dp:`fls_9cc0ml2sru6x`
-The :t:`dereference` is assignable when it the :t:`dereference expression` is a :t:`mutable place expression`.
+The :t:`dereference` is assignable when the :t:`dereference expression` is a :t:`mutable place expression`.

 :dp:`fls_8i4jzksxlrw0`